rgitzel/stock-downloads/README.md

 # stock-downloads

-some quick scripts for downloading stock prices
+A handful of scripts for pulling down stock prices I'm interested in, and formatting them appropriately for import into Quicken and into InfluxDB.